Arlene Render: Early career

 Render joined the United States Foreign Service in 1970, and at the time was one of only 37 African American Foreign Service Officers.
 A year later, she was sent to Abidjan, the capital of Ivory Coast, to serve as Vice Consul.
 She remained there until 1973, when she was appointed Vice Consul in Tehran, Iran, and served until 1976.
-She was then stationed in Genoa, Italy as Consul from 1976–1978, and was then sent back to the U.S. to the Bureau of Intelligence and Research to work as a political officer.
+She was then stationed in Genoa, Italy as Consul from 1976 to 1978, and was then sent back to the U.S. to the Bureau of Intelligence and Research to work as a political officer.
 After a year there, she was assigned to the Bureau of African Affairs to serve as an International Relations Officer, and served in that capacity until 1981.
-Between 1981–1984, Render was Deputy Chief of Mission at the U.S. Embassy to Zaire (now Congo) in Kinshasa, and in 1985 served as Consul General at the U.S. Embassy to Jamaica and the Cayman Islands in Kingston.
-She then was appointed Deputy Chief of Mission at the U.S. Embassy to Ghana in Accra and held that post from 1986–1989.
+Between 1981 and 1984, Render was Deputy Chief of Mission at the U.S. Embassy to Zaire (now Congo) in Kinshasa, and in 1985 served as Consul General at the U.S. Embassy to Jamaica and the Cayman Islands in Kingston.
+She then was appointed Deputy Chief of Mission at the U.S. Embassy to Ghana in Accra and held that post from 1986 to 1989.

-From 1989–1990, she participated in the State Department's Senior Seminar, a professional and educational program that provides Foreign Service Officers the skills needed for advancement in the Foreign Service.
+From 1989 to 1990, she participated in the State Department's Senior Seminar, a professional and educational program that provides Foreign Service Officers the skills needed for advancement in the Foreign Service.

 Render in 1990, ten days after her appointment as Ambassador to the Gambia.